bhvy4/angularjs/README.md

 # angularjs
 "# angularjs"
 "# angularjs"
-# This Repository contains appa made using angularJS
+# This Repository contains apps that are made with angularJS framework